 Annual average per capita consumption is the sum of measured household consumption and unmeasured household consumption divided by the total household population.
 This is reported at the whole company level for this PC.

-NWL will obtain independent assurance from PwC in relation to a number of non-financial performance areas (defined in PwC's report on page 37 as the 'Selected Information') including PCC.
+NWL will obtain independent assurance from PwC in relation to a number of nonfinancial performance areas including PCC.
 Within the work performed by PwC in reaching its conclusion over the Selected Information as a whole, the procedures that impact PCC will include:

-- Re-performing calculations performed by management based on central records - Inspecting detailed breakdowns of each of the data points recorded within the Selected Information - Obtaining and inspecting underlying documentary evidence on a sample basis - Inspecting corporate systems which store data relevant to the Selected Information - Checking for consistency between data points with common inputs - Inspecting third party or publicly available data and tracing this back to Northumbrian Water Limited's records.
+- Re-performing calculations performed by management based on central records - Inspecting detailed breakdowns of each of the data points recorded within the Selected Information - Obtaining and inspecting underlying documentary evidence on a sample basis - Inspecting corporate systems which store data relevant to the Selected Information - Checking for consistency between data points with common inputs - Inspecting third party or publicly available data and tracing this back to Northumbrian Water Limited's records

 PwC performed independent assurance procedures in relation to PCC performance information.
-The independent assurance report, including the assurance opinion, can be found on page 37.
+The independent assurance report, including the assurance opinion, can be found on page 38.